jcburley/joker/README.md

 Arrays are returned as vectors, types are returned as `GoObject` wrappers, and numbers are returned as `Int`, `BigInt`, `Double`, or whatever is best suited to handle the range of possible return values.

+Returned `GoObject` instances can be:
+* Ignored (they'll presumably be garbage-collected at some point)
+* Converted to `String` (via e.g. `(str goobj)`)
+* Passed as arguments to Go API wrappers
+* Provided as members in a newly constructed `GoObject` instance (of the same or, more typically, some other, type)

-For example, a Go API that returns `uint64` will be converted to a `BigInt` so as to ensure the full range of potential values is supported.
-E.g.:
+Built-in type instances are converted directly to appropriate Joker types.
+For example, a Go API that returns `uint64` will be converted to a `BigInt` so as to ensure the full range of potential values is supported:

 ```